-Members Messrs Scully (chairperson), Davis, Harty and Lambert; Mr Cole was and Dr Russell is an ex officio member; also attended by members of the Executive and the Scheme Actuary.
-Role To issue tasks and projects to the Scheme Actuary and monitor their progress; monitor the progress of the triennial review of the Pooled Fund; conduct a tender, select and appoint a Scheme Actuary (when necessary); monitor the performance of the Scheme Actuary against their contractual requirements; monitor the compliance of the administrator in relation to actuarial requirements; monitor any asset/liability matching issues that might affect the Fund's investment strategies; and identify any special projects that may require actuarial investigation and direct those projects as required.
+Messrs Scully (chairperson), Davis, Harty and Lambert; Dr Russell is an ex officio member; also attended by members of the Executive and the Scheme Actuary.

+- To issue tasks and projects to the Scheme Actuary and monitor their progress; - to monitor the progress of the triennial review of the Pooled Fund; - to conduct a tender, select and appoint a Scheme Actuary (when necessary); - to monitor the performance of the Scheme Actuary against their contractual requirements; - to monitor the compliance of the administrator in relation to actuarial requirements; - to monitor any asset/liability matching issues that might affect the Fund's investment strategies; and - to identify any special projects that may require actuarial investigation and direct those projects as required.